padington/catalog-ea269e956d1b/README.md

 # Reels Catalogue

-A hands-off pipeline that scrapes the Instagram reels you and your wife share in DMs, figures out what each one is about, and publishes a browsable, category-filtered catalogue to GitHub Pages — with click-to-play Instagram embeds.
+A hands-off pipeline that scrapes the Instagram reels figures out what each one is about, and publishes a browsable, category-filtered catalogue to GitHub Pages — with click-to-play Instagram embeds.

 ## Architecture